United States: securities enforcement and investigations

 When it has decided to bring an enforcement action, the Commission can either file a civil suit in federal district court, or it can bring an administrative action before one of the Commission's own administrative law judges (ALJs).
 In either forum, the Commission may seek or impose a range of remedies, both monetary and injunctive.

-In federal court, the SEC’s action proceeds like a normal civil suit, which means that generally – if it is not resolved by settlement – it will be decided at trial by a jury, with any resulting judgment being appealable to a United States Court of Appeals.
+In federal court, the SEC's action proceeds like a normal civil suit, which means that generally - if it is not resolved by settlement - it will be decided at trial by a jury, with any resulting judgment being appealable to a United States Court of Appeals.
 In an administrative proceeding, by contrast, there is no jury.
 Instead, the ALJ acts much like a judge in a district court bench trial.
 His or her decision is appealable to the full Commission, which reviews it de novo, and that decision may be appealed to a Court of Appeals.
-Although defendants have argued that this administrative process is unconstitutional because ALJs are not appointed in the manner set out in the US Constitution’s Appointments Clause, the only US Court of Appeals to consider the issue has rejected the argument, holding that the Appointments Clause does not apply.
-See Raymond J. Lucia Cos. v S.E.C., – F.3d – 2016 WL 4191191 (D.C.
+Defendants have argued that this administrative process is unconstitutional because ALJs are not appointed in the manner set out in the US Constitution's Appointments Clause.
+That argument has precipitated a split between the only two US Courts of Appeals to consider the issue.
+The DC Circuit has rejected the argument, holding that the Appointments Clause does not apply to ALJs.
+See Raymond J. Lucia Cos. v S.E.C., 832 F.3d 277, 289-90 (D.C.
 Cir.
-9 August 2016).
+2016); Raymond J. Lucia Cos. v S.E.C., - F.3d - , 2017 WL 2727019 (D.C.
+Cir.
+26 June 2017) (evenly split en banc court affirming judgment without opinion).
+By contrast, the Tenth Circuit has accepted the argument, vacating SEC-imposed sanctions on the ground that the Appointments Clause does apply and that the presiding ALJ had not been validly appointed pursuant to the Appointment Clause's requirements.
+See Bandimere v S.E.C., 844 F.3d 1168, 1179, 1188 (10th Cir.
+2016).
+The issue may now be ripe for resolution by the US Supreme Court.

-In the past few years, the number of enforcement actions brought by the SEC has climbed from 676 in fiscal year 2013, to 755 in fiscal year 2014, to 807 in fiscal year 2015.
-See SEC Announces Enforcement Results for FY 2015, at www.sec.gov/news/pressrelease/2015-245.html.
+In the past few years, the number of enforcement actions brought by the SEC has climbed from 676 in fiscal year 2013, to 755 in fiscal year 2014, to 807 in fiscal year 2015, to 868 in fiscal year 2016.
+See SEC Announces Enforcement Results for FY 2016, at www.sec.gov/news/pressrelease/2016-212.html.
 These actions cover a broad range of alleged violations.
-In fiscal year 2015, for example, the SEC’s enforcement actions were distributed among the following categories:
+In fiscal year 2016, for example, the SEC's enforcement actions were distributed among the following categories:

 The SEC can seek in federal court, and impose in administrative proceedings (AP), a host of civil remedies (but not, of course, criminal sanctions).
 The following chart summarises the principal remedies available to the SEC: